Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Introduction

-\textbf{Robust MDPs.} In this paper, our algorithm is based on the framework of robust MDP \cite{iyengar2005robust,nilim2004robustness,bagnell2001solving,satia1973markovian,wiesemann2013robust}, which finds the policy with the best worst-case performance over the uncertainty set.
-Under the model-based setting, the problem can be solved by robust dynamic programming.
-It is further extended to the model-free setting under different fashions including online setting \cite{roy2017reinforcement,wang2021online,wang2022policy}, generative model setting \cite{yang2021towards,xu2023improved,panaganti2022robust}, and offline setting \cite{panaganti2022sample,shi2022distributionally}.
-Note that the analyses therein cannot be applied to our problem, since we focus on the optimality gap from the target policy and consider the challenging partial coverage setting.
+\textbf{Robust RL with distributional uncertainty.} In this paper, our algorithm is based on the framework of robust MDP \citep{iyengar2005robust,nilim2004robustness,bagnell2001solving,satia1973markovian,wiesemann2013robust}, which finds the policy with the best worst-case performance over an uncertainty set of transition dynamics.
+When the uncertainty set is fully known, the problem can be solved by robust dynamic programming.
+The sample complexity of model-based approaches without full knowledge of the uncertainty sets was studied in, e.g., \citep{yang2021towards,xu2023improved,panaganti2022sample,shi2023curious,panaganti2022sample}, where a generative model is typically assumed.
+This model-based approach is further adapted to the robust offline setting in \citep{panaganti2022robust,shi2022distributionally}.
+Yet in these works, the challenge induced by the offline setting is addressed using the LCB approach, i.e., penalizing the reward functions.
+In contrast, we show that the DRO framework itself addresses the challenge of partial coverage in the offline setting.